loopbackio/loopback-connector-mongodb/README.md

 The official MongoDB connector for the LoopBack framework.

+> We are working on a new major release 6.0.
+The `master` branch contains
+> unreleased changes breaking backwards compatibility.
+Until 6.0 is released,
+> we will be back-porting backwards compatible changes to `5.x` branch and
+> publishing new releases from there.

 ## Installation

 In your application root directory, enter this command to install the connector: